revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

-**Ans:** Python offers some key features that makes it different from other programming languages such as:
+Python offers some key features that makes it different from other programming languages such as:
 - Easy to code: any non- programmer can also learn python basics in few hours but that is not true with Java or C++.
 - No need to remember where to add curly braces({}) or semi-colon (;) throughout the program.
 - It is dynamically typed means, we don't need to specify the type of variable as the variable type is decided at the run time.